rorymaizels/AC299r/docs/usage.md

-# Conclusions
+# Usage

-This is where I discuss the problem as a whole, including challenges, performance and future work.
+This is where I describe how to use the software.

 ## Contents